ntop/ntopng/doc/src/alerts/developing_alerts.rst

 Checks use :code:`triggerAlertAsync` or :code:`triggerAlertSync` to tell ntopng to create an asyncronous alert.
 The first method is an asyncronous call, faster, but can cause the alert JSON to be generated after the call.
 The FlowCheck should implement the buildAlert() method which is called in the predominant check to actually build the FlowAlert object.
 The second method is a syncrhonous call, more expensive, but causes the alert (FlowAlert) to be immediately enqueued to all recipients.
-This call is faster  a syncronous call but  .
-Indeed, The actual alert creation is triggered from the flow check with the call :code:`f->triggerAlertAsync` or :code:`f->triggerAlertSync`.
+Indeed, the actual alert creation is triggered from the flow check with the call :code:`f->triggerAlertAsync` or :code:`f->triggerAlertSync`.
 This call tells ntopng to create an alert identified with :code:`BlacklistedFlowAlert::getClassType()` on the flow instance pointed by :code:`f`.

 Creating Host Alerts
 --------------------